The Strategy Execution Duality

 Execution has enjoyed an impressive reputation in the last few years under the banner that any strategy is worthless if not executed.
-While this assertion is tautologically undeniable, it is also true that executing a flawed strategy can have unappealing consequences.
+While this assertion is tautologically undeniable, it is also true that a flawed strategy execution can have unappealing consequences.
 New Coke or the Betamax video format come to mind.

 From Detachment to Duality